Tonight. It starts tonight. Tonight, I summon my Servant and enter the Fifth Holy Grail War.

 'Slightly.
 But you have to admit, there's a level of charm in such an approach.'

 'Hmph.'
 Kaede crossed her arms and scoffed while Rin packed up her things.
 'So, are you coming or not?'

 'I apologize.
 I have plans tonight.
 My family is hosting a celebratory dinner for my grandfather who is in the city.
 Forgive me?'
 Rin considered herself a professional liar.
-It was necessary as a mage.
+It was necessary as a Mage.
 It was a good thing.
 Her father had a silver tongue and a sly grin Rin could only hope to emulate accurately someday.
 The truth was, Rin was very much alone.
 Had been for many, many years.
-She didn't let it bother her…often.
+She didn't let it bother her.
+Not often, anyway.